Mengzhendada/compare/README2.md

 the documentation, Doxygen must be installed; for building the tests, Catch2 must be installed.

-At the beginning, check the environment:
+At the beginning, check the environment.
 ```bash
 source /path/to/thisroot.sh
 module load gcc/latest